Cornell-MAE-UG/fa25-portfolio-al2593-gif/_projects/design.md

 ---
 # The EGGsterminator

-**Team:** BuzzKill (Ethan Moger, Bennett Wehibe, Adair Bluman, Trevor Crouse, Allen Liu)\
+**Team:** BuzzKill (Ethan Moger, Bennett Wehibe, Adair Bluman, Trevor Crouse, Allen Liu)

 **Client(s):** Cornell CALS Extension / E&J Gallo Winery / National Grape

 ## Summary of overall process

+# Context and Problem
-The spotted lanternfly (SLF) is an invasive species that causes major damage to trees, crops, and ecosystems by feeding on plant sap and weakening vegetation.
+* The spotted lanternfly (SLF) is an invasive species that damages trees, crops, and local ecosystems.
-One of the most effective ways to limit population growth is removing and destroying egg masses before they hatch.
-However, existing removal methods are often inefficient, messy, and inconvenient.
-Current scraping tools fail to fully collect the egg masses, allowing eggs to fall to the ground where they may still hatch.
-The process can also be uncomfortable for users and difficult on uneven outdoor surfaces such as tree bark, fences, and stone.
+* Removing egg masses before they hatch is one of the most effective ways to control the population.
+* Current removal methods are often messy, inefficient, and difficult to use on uneven outdoor surfaces.
+* In many cases, removed egg masses can fall to the ground instead of being fully collected.

+# Our Solution
-To address this issue, our team designed and developed a custom device specifically intended for SLF egg mass removal.
-We began by researching the problem, brainstorming concepts, and evaluating different approaches based on effectiveness, ergonomics, manufacturability, and ease and comfort of use.
-Our final design featured scraping jaws combined with a collection system intended to capture the removed egg masses instead of letting them fall.
-We created CAD models, built a functional prototype, and refined the design through multiple iterations and testing.
-Throughout the project, we incorporated expert and peer feedback and analyzed how the device could be improved for usability, durability, and future large scale manufacturing.
+To address this problem, our team designed a custom device specifically for SLF egg mass removal.
+We researched the issue, developed multiple concepts, and created a final design featuring scraping jaws and a collection system to capture removed egg masses.
+After building and testing a functional prototype, we refined the design based on usability, effectiveness, and manufacturability.

 <img src="{{ "/assets/images/Prototype.jpg" | relative_url }}" alt="System diagram" width="500">